kitschpatrol/yanki-obsidian/CONTRIBUTING.md

 4. Run `pnpm dev` to start compilation in watch mode.
 5. Reload Obsidian (Ctrl/Cmd+R) to pick up changes.
 The [Hot Reload plugin](https://github.com/pjeby/hot-reload) can help automate this during development.

+For automated testing in real Obsidian and Anki, see [Desktop tests](./test/README.md).
+With uv installed, `pnpm test` prepares Anki, builds the plugin, and runs the Vitest suite.
+CI builds on Linux, macOS, and Windows, testing the minimum and latest stable Obsidian apps with the installer matching `minAppVersion`.
+Lint and type checking run once on Linux.

 ## Code standards

 This project uses [`@kitschpatrol/shared-config`](https://github.com/kitschpatrol/shared-config) for linting, formatting, and type checking, orchestrated through the `ksc` CLI. **Run `pnpm fix` before submitting a PR** — it auto-fixes formatting, import sorting, and most lint issues in one shot.